Renahud/quartz-eurostar/content/The 7Ps Rule.md

 ## Problems

-14 common reasons software projects fail (according to Forbes)
+14 common reasons software projects fail (according to Forbes):
 - not understanding the needs of the business
 - lack of clarity and execution strategy
 - not starting with end customer